 Finally graduation day was reached, all the young ladies have been informed that they have successfully completed the training and will be leaving tomorrow to join the 40 other PCL technicians two hours away clearing 350 hectares of land for a Chinese – Australian mining development, but first thing first, a graduation party and Certificate presentation.

 ON THE JOB

 The young ladies soon got into the swing of the task searching approximately 1000m² each a day.
-Their Team leader Mr. Vilaysack bottom right Fig 5, said he was impressed with the new female technicians work ethic saying they don’t seem to want to stand around smoking and talking all day like their male counterparts would if given the chance.
+Their Team leader, Mr. Vilaysack, said he was impressed with the new female technicians work ethic saying they don’t seem to want to stand around smoking and talking all day like their male counterparts would if given the chance.
 However he did note he had to be more vigilant in camp now that he has lots of young ladies and young men under his charge.

 The 350 hectare task was completed without incident the teams found and destroyed more than 2500 cluster munitions and other unexploded ordnance.

 A comment made by one of the ladies at the end of the first job was the job is physically hard but very rewarding and with a grin when does our next job start?